flicstar/flicstar.github.io/_posts/2021-07-05-newsletters-i-follow.md

 featured_image: /assets/images/newsletter.png
 ---

-Here is a list of newsletters that I subscribe to for work and play.
+A list of newsletters that I subscribe to for work and play.

+I subscribe to a lot of newsletters.
+The ones I like best come weekly (or better yet, monthly!) and straight to my inbox.
+I tried Feedly but it didn't suit the way I like to consume information.

+I think the best newsletters contain practical and useful content.

 ## Currently reading